AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2020-07-17-swiftblocksui.md

 ### Reusable Cow Blocks

-Before adding more functionality, lets move the blocks out of the endpoint.
+Before adding more functionality, let's move the blocks out of the endpoint.
 Into an own reusable `CowMessage` blocks.
 ```swift
 struct CowMessage: Blocks {